Jeroenemo/AnimalShelterApi.Solution/README.md

 Explore the API endpoints in Postman or a browser.
 You will not be able to utilize authentication in a browser.

 ### Using Swagger Documentation
-To explore the CoffeeTracker API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`
+To explore the Animal Shelter API with Swashbuckle, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/`

 ### Using the JSON Web Token
 In order to be authorized to use the POST, PUT, DELETE functionality of the API, please authenticate yourself through Postman.